hylandtechoutreach/coding-activities/HtmlCssLesson.md

 1. Add a `<p>` opening tag on the new line
 1. Enter some text that will be displayed
 1. At the end of the line, add a `</p>` to close the paragraph element
-1. Run the code, and verify that the message appears on the website!
+1. Save the code, and verify that the message appears on the website!

 The code should look something like this: